Titanic: Safety

-Cultural
+Cultural legacy

-Titanic has gone down in history as the ship that was called unsinkable.
-For more than 100 years, she has been the inspiration of fiction and non-fiction.
-She is commemorated by monuments for the dead and by museums exhibiting artefacts from the wreck.
-Just after the sinking, memorial postcards sold in huge numbers together with memorabilia ranging from tin candy boxes to plates, whiskey jiggers, and even black mourning teddy bears.
-The sinking inspired many ballads such as "The Titanic".
+The story of Titanic has been remembered in history as a tragedy and cautionary tale, particularly because the ship had been considered unsinkable.
+Titanic has inspired fiction, been the subject of documentaries, and commemorated in monuments for the dead and museum exhibitions.
+Shortly after sinking, memorial postcards sold in huge numbers together with memorabilia ranging from tin candy boxes to plates, whiskey jiggers, and even mourning teddy bears.
+The sinking inspired ballads such as "The Titanic".
 Several survivors wrote books about their experiences, but it was not until 1955 that the first historically accurate book – A Night to Remember – was published.

 The first film about the disaster, Saved from the Titanic, was released only 29 days after the ship sank and had an actual survivor as its star—the silent film actress Dorothy Gibson.
 This film is considered lost.
 The British film A Night to Remember (1958) is still widely regarded as the most historically accurate movie portrayal of the sinking.
 The most financially successful by far has been James Cameron's Titanic (1997), which became the highest-grossing film in history up to that time, as well as the winner of 11 Oscars at the 70th Academy Awards, including Best Picture and Best Director for Cameron.

 The Titanic disaster was commemorated through a variety of memorials and monuments to the victims, erected in several English-speaking countries and in particular in cities that had suffered notable losses.
 These included Southampton and Liverpool in England; New York and Washington, D.C. in the United States; and Belfast and Cobh (formerly Queenstown) in Ireland.
 A number of museums around the world have displays on Titanic; the most prominent is in Belfast, the ship's birthplace (see below).